Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Observational Data

-The fourth and final $H_0$ independent constraint we consider is a new determination using no rungs.
-This comes from spectral modelling of Type II supernovae.
-Using the tailored expanding photosphere method for Type II SN, the $H_0$ constraint is $74.9 \, \pm \, 1.9$ km/s/Mpc \citep{Vogl_2024}.
-The systematic uncertainty is comparable to or less than the statistical uncertainty \citep{Vogl_2024}.
-To be conservative, we consider the systematic uncertainty to equal the statistical one, giving a value of $H_0 = 74.9 \, \pm \, 2.7$ km/s/Mpc.
-This determination is $2.74\sigma$ above \emph{Planck} 2018 and $0.61\sigma$ above SH0ES.
+The fourth and final independent $H_0$ constraint we consider is a new determination using no rungs.
+This comes from spectral modelling of Type~II SN using the tailored expanding photosphere method.
+The $H_0$ constraint is $74.9 \, \pm \, 1.9$ km/s/Mpc \citep{Vogl_2025}.
+Those authors mention that the systematic uncertainty $\lesssim$ the statistical uncertainty.
+To be conservative, we consider the systematic uncertainty to equal the statistical one, giving $H_0 = 74.9 \, \pm \, 2.7$ km/s/Mpc.
+This determination is $2.74\sigma$ above \emph{Planck}~2018 and only $0.61\sigma$ above SH0ES.